 A view of the simplified model is shown in figure 2 where the cross-section was swept over an angle of 360 degrees.
 The material applied to all magnetic components was a non-linear magnetic steel.
-This can be simulated with the non-linear magnetostatic solver in CST EMS.
+This can be simulated with the non-linear magnetostatic solver in CST EM STUDIO® (CST EMS).
 Figure 2 shows the field generated by the permanent magnet without the coil field i.e. brake-locked condition.
 Despite the lack of coil excitation, some flux nevertheless returns along a magnetic path around the coil....

-With the full parametric modelling facilities in CST EMS, simulation of such devices can easily be achieved.
-In addition to the built-in modelling tools, CST EMS also offers comprehensive CAD Import facilities for importing more complex models.
-Parameterisation and optimisation tools are, by default, available in CST EMS.
+With the full parametric modeling facilities in CST EMS, simulation of such devices can easily be achieved.
+In addition to the built-in modeling tools, CST EMS also offers comprehensive CAD Import facilities for importing more complex models.
+Parameterization and optimization tools are, by default, available in CST EMS.